Club Regulations

 All communication takes place via the club website www.gyroflyg.se, email, SMS, telephone and Myweblog.
 All relevant club and training documents, as well as useful material, are available via the club's member library on the club website where login is required.
 Members may alternatively be informed by letter or telephone.
 Prior registration is required for this.
 Contact a board member.

 Skånska Gyrokopterklubben rents the MSFK clubhouse and hangar space.
 SGK members are entitled to use all premises.
-SGK members are obliged to take part in organised work days, see section 15.
-All members can obtain keys to all premises against a deposit.
+SGK members are obliged to take part in organised work days, see section 16.
+Members with a valid flight certificate may obtain keys to all premises against a deposit.

 The following types of membership are available in SGK: